daffainfo/ctf-writeup/WaniCTF 2023/Guess/README.md

 This Python script is a simple guessing game where the player must guess a random sequence of 10,000 numbers that have been shuffled using the `random.shuffle`.
 The player has 15 chances to view a subset of the shuffled numbers before submitting a guess.
 The script uses the `input()` function to prompt the player for input and the `print()` function to display the result.
 If the player correctly guesses the entire sequence, the script will output the value of the environment variable `FLAG`, which presumably contains the flag for the challenge.
 Otherwise, the script will output the message `Incorrect`.
 The main function uses a while loop to continually prompt the player for their choice of action, which can be to peep (view a subset of the shuffled numbers) or to guess the entire sequence.

 ## How to Solve?
 This chall is literally same with `K3RN3LCTF: Bogo Solve` (You can access the writeup [here](https://ctftime.org/writeup/31333)).
-Here is the code that I used to solve this chall
+Here is the code I used to solve this chall

 ```python
 from pwn import *